aUDIOMAPS.

 Nine possibilities.

-Drawing, acrylic paint, ink and detritus collage
+Drawing, acrylic paint, ink and detritus collage on paper.

 Each panel – 10cm X 10cm.